It’s true that there are a number of ways to make money online that come with age 18 and above requirements.

 Qmee is an extension you install on your internet browser that pays you in return for monitoring your browsing habits.
 They aren’t trying to monitor you personally or bust you for anything– just seeing where you go so they can do market research.

 You make money passively just for having it installed, and you can install it if you’re a teen in the US or the UK.

-This is a much more seruios job thatmost other ones we talked about.
+This is a much more serious job than most other ones we talked about.

-U-Haul lets you work from home whcih I think most kids (and even adults) would appreciate.
+U-Haul lets you work from home which I think most kids (and even adults) would appreciate.

 They hire seasonal and temporary at-home customer service workers as young as 16.